kevinding0218/InterviewDocuments/Q and A/Java Multithread/Kotlin Coroutine Suspend.md

 How to customize suspend function
 - when do we need to customize
 The answer could be simple, whenver your method is time-consuming, make it suspend, what kinda of operation might be considered time-consuming, I/O operation or complex computation, in addition to some use case that the function may not take long, but it needs to wait then start after a period of time.
 Example, do XY after 5 seconds
-- how to code customization
+- how to write customization
+add suspend to function, wrap with withContext inside Why withContext() here? this is the most common way to pick up, as it's
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxOTc2NDc1LC0xOTc3MTkzMDAwLC0xOD
-Q0MDg2MjQ1LC0xMTU5MjUxMTg2LDIyNzkxNjkyNywtNTA2NDgy
-OTA3LDE3NTAzNDk1MTJdfQ==
+eyJoaXN0b3J5IjpbLTEzNzE5OTU4MzEsLTE5NzcxOTMwMDAsLT
+E4NDQwODYyNDUsLTExNTkyNTExODYsMjI3OTE2OTI3LC01MDY0
+ODI5MDcsMTc1MDM0OTUxMl19
 -->